 Can I rent an e-bike in Tuscany or should I take one with me?

-Also, be aware that if you are travelling to Italy from a non-European region, your e-bike might not be suitable under EU e-bike laws, which means that renting an e-bike from a Tuscan company is both a convenient and safe bet.
+Also, be aware that if you are traveling to Italy from a non-European region, your e-bike might not be suitable under EU e-bike laws, which means that renting an e-bike from a Tuscan company is both a convenient and safe bet.

 Keep reading and you will find links to some Tuscan e-Bike rental companies!